badlydrawnrob/anki/themes/styles/README.md

 - `<q>` wildcard (could be used for css `class` for instance)
 - `<mark>` wildcard (could be used for a specific `highlight`)

+These are also handy in `<pre><code>` blocks, as you can highlight specific syntax that you're studying for clarity.

 ### Super-charged code blocks